runemadsen/runemadsen-2012/writings/printing-code/lecture-typography.md

 What is type?
 Focus on the measurements so the people from Visual Com. are not bored

+The problem with PFont
+- Exports a texture as bitmap

+Using The cool Processing library

 Serif / sans-serif
 all that measurement stuff